clarapastore/roamrender-weekday/README.md

 ## How it works

-When you use this component **inside** of a Daily Note page, it'll tell you the corresponding day of the week.
+When you use this component **inside of a Daily Note page**, it'll tell you the corresponding day of the week.

 The code can be found inside the core.cljs file.